AhmedShafiq/AhmedShafiq/README.md

 # 📂 Projects:

-VisionStats (Graduation Project)
+- VisionStats (Graduation Project):
 Developed a system to track key game elements in sports videos, using YOLOv3 with 93% precision.
 The system calculated metrics like player distance covered and possession and implemented goal event detection.

-Hakeem (Personal Virtual Assistant)
+- Hakeem (Personal Virtual Assistant):
 Built a multi-modal assistant integrating computer vision, speech recognition, and NLP.
 Fine-tuned models for Egyptian dialect recognition and utilized VGG19 for emotion detection, enhancing user interaction through personalized responses.

-License Plate Recognition System
+- License Plate Recognition System:
 Created a real-time system for license plate detection and reading, utilizing PaddleOCR and ByteTrack algorithms to track vehicles and associate detected plates with specific vehicles.

-Social Distancing Detector
+- Social Distancing Detector:
 Implemented a YOLOv8-based system to monitor crowd behavior in real-time, measuring social distancing violations with customizable visualization settings.

 📫 Connect with Me